-Mexico's president did not discuss border wall with Trump
+Mexico will pay for wall with trade, Trump says after call with Mexican president

+Funding for the border wall has been a sticking point in spending bills before Congress, and Trump clashed with leading Democrats over the issue during an Oval Office meeting on Tuesday.

+One of them, Senate Democratic leader Chuck Schumer, taunted Trump over his Mexico claim on Thursday.

-MEXICO CITY/WASHINGTON (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Thursday he has not discussed a proposed border wall with President Donald Trump, as the U.S. leader seemingly backtracked on threats to make Mexico pay for the controversial project.
+Mexican President Andres Manuel Lopez Obrador said the border wall was not discussed on a phone call with the U.S leader on Wednesday.
+Mexico has repeatedly rejected Trump’s demand it pay for the wall.

 “We have not discussed that issue, in any conversation. ...
 It was a respectful and friendly conversation,” Lopez Obrador told reporters following a tweet in which the U.S. president said a new trade deal with Mexico and Canada would cover the cost of a wall.

-The two leaders spoke by telephone on Wednesday.
-Lopez Obrador said they discussed the possibility of creating a joint program for development and job creation in Central America and Mexico.
+Instead, he said the two leaders spoke about the possibility of creating a joint program for development and job creation in Central America and Mexico.
+The White House confirmed the call was about immigration.

-One of Trump’s key campaign promises was to build the border wall and he had long pledged that Mexico — not U.S. taxpayers — would fund it.

-In a Twitter post early on Thursday, Trump again insisted that Mexico will foot the bill for the border wall.
+“They discussed the need to address illegal migration from Central America to the United States by addressing the drivers of migration, such as insecurity and economic stagnation,” White House Press Secretary Sarah Sanders said.

 Lopez Obrador said he also discussed a possible meeting with Trump in Washington.